azam-a/azam-a.github.io/_posts/2015-07-12-Feel-Trip--L4D-SRCDS.md

 - [ChatLogEx](https://forums.alliedmods.net/showthread.php?p=817310)

 I would say that this is one of the best plugins ever.
 This plugin allows servers to log game events to database (connections, kills, completion, etc).
 There was a companion web-app written in PHP to output the logged events from the database to web browser.

 To make things more interactive, I incorporated [Ruckman RCON Source PHP](http://www.ruckman.net/downloads-1), which is a web-based utility for [RCON](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol).
 Combined with ChatLogEx, external users could interact with the players currently in-game, using web chats.
 Messages from the web interface will be displayed in-game, and vice-versa in real-time.

-Luckily at that time, most players do not have microphones for in-game communications.
+Luckily at that time, most players did not have microphones for in-game communications.
 In L4D, communication is essential, so they tend to use text-based in-game chats a lot.
 This also allowed me to monitor the game whilst I was away from the machine (office, hometown, etc).

 Some screenies for feel trip:
 ![_config.yml]({{ site.baseurl }}/images/l4d/chatlogex-lyn1.png)